WeberSynBioLab/optoConfig-96/README.md

 This section will briefly explain how to execute the basic workflow.

+1. Upon launching the application, the *Plate Configuration* dialog will open.
+Here, you can specify if you want to configure the 1-, 2- or 3-color variant of the optoPlate-96.
 1. Create a new Step in the Step list, or select an existing one.
 Adjust the Step parameters as desired.
 1. Create a new Program in the Program list, or use an existing one.
 Select the Program you wish to assign the selected Step to.
 1. Below the Step list, click *Assign* to add the selected Step to the selected Program.
 Alternatively, right-click the Step and choose *Assign selected to Program...*.
 You can use the same Step multiple times in the same Program, and you can use the same Step in different Programs.
 1. Select the well to which you would like to assign your Program.
 Below the Program List, select the relevant LED you wish to assign your Program to.
 Then, click *Assign* below the Program List.
 Alternatively, right click the Program and choose *Assign program to selected wells...*.
 You can use the same Program for multiple LEDs and wells.
-1. Choose *File > Export...* to generate and display the Arduino code.
+1. Choose *File > Export Code ...* to generate and display the Arduino code.
 Copy the code into the Arduino IDE and connect the Arduino controlling the optoPlate to your computer.
 In the Arduino IDE, choose "Arduino Micro" under *Tools > Board*, and select the port to which the board is connected under *Tools > Port*.
 Then upload by choosing *Sketch > Upload*.
 For more help on uploading code to the Arduino, see [the Arduino reference](https://www.arduino.cc/en/Guide/Environment#uploading).
 1. You are done!

 If you identify issues during configurating or running your illumination protocols, please contact us!

-Please note that LEDs may light up erratically if power is restored to the Arduino Micro while it is connected to a computer via a Micro-USB cable.
+Please note that LEDs may light up erratically if power is restored to the Arduino Micro via the optoPlate-96 while it is connected to a computer by a Micro-USB cable.
 To restore proper functionality, press the reset button on the Arduino, or disconnect the Arduino from your computer and turn the power off and back on again.

 ## Interface